shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 32 - Imagination as an Instrument Part 2
+### Level 32 - Imagination as an Instrument Part 2

 Recognize any mood and free play inside it.